 Our Suggested Itinerary for seeing (almost) everything while in Arezzo

-If instead you want to catch a bus, and then walk your way down the hill, you can go to Piazza Guido Monaco and catch the public transport “LFSC32”, which skirts its what all around the city borders and will leave you in front of the Cathedral.
+If instead, you want to catch a bus, and then walk your way down the hill, you can go to Piazza Guido Monaco and catch the public transport “LFSC32”, which skirts its way all around the city borders and will leave you in front of the Cathedral.